-The airport of Perth is found in the suburb of Perth Airport, to the east of the city centre.
-The international terminal is approximately 17km, or 11 miles from central Perth, and the domestic terminals are about 12km, or 7.5 miles east of central Perth.
-The domestic terminals are on the western side of the main runway and about 11km from the international terminal.
+The airport of Perth is found in the suburb of Perth Airport, to the east of the city center.
+The international terminal is approximately 17 km, or 11 miles from central Perth, and the domestic terminals are about 12 km, or 7.5 miles east of central Perth.
+The domestic terminals are on the western side of the main runway and about 11 km from the international terminal.
 Passengers on domestic flights will travel Lord Street and the Tonkin Highway in order to access Brearley Avenue, and to reach Horrie Miller Drive, the location of the International Terminal, passengers will travel the Great Eastern Highway and the Tonkin Highway.
 A new intersection connecting the Tonkin Highway to Dunreath Drive makes the trip to the International Terminal more convenient.

 Currently, Perth Airport consists of T1, the International Terminal, T3 and T4, the two main domestic terminals and a general aviation terminal that handles charter flights.
-Terminal 2 should be in operation shortly, as it is due for completion in early 2013, and will be located on the eastern side of the runway, just below Terminal 1.
-It’s main purpose will be to reduce congestion in Terminal 3, and all airlines (except Virgin Australia) will move to this terminal.
-They include Alliance Airlines, Tiger Airways and Skywest Airlines.
-Virgin Australia will then control Terminal 3.
-A large bridge will be constructed between the terminals.
+Terminal 2 was completed in early 2013, located on the eastern side of the runway, just below Terminal 1 - reducing congestion in Terminal 3, and all airlines (except Virgin Australia) moved to this terminal, including Alliance Airlines, Tiger Airways and Skywest Airlines.
+Virgin Australia control Terminal 3.
+A large bridge has been constructed between the terminals.

-The new terminal, which is also referred to as the Terminal WA, or Intrastate Terminal, will have 16 check-in counters and space for self-service and bag drop technologies, three baggage reclaim conveyor belts, a centralised passengers security screening zone and 14 aircraft bays.
-An additional 36 aircraft parking bays will be available as well.
+The new terminal, which is also referred to as the Terminal WA, or Intrastate Terminal, will has 16 check-in counters and space for self-service and bag drop technologies, three baggage reclaim conveyor belts, a centralised passengers security screening zone and 14 aircraft bays.
+An additional 36 aircraft parking bays were made available as well.

 Early civilian air services in Perth were operated from airfields located in Maylands, and from the city’s foreshore at Langley Park.
 However, it was soon clear that the Maylands airfield was too small.
 Another site was then chosen for the new airport.
 Before civilian operations could begin at the new airport it was taken over for military purposes in the Second World War.
 It served as a temporary base for the Royal Australia Air Force and the United States Navy.
 In 1944, civil air services by Qantas Empire Airways began.
 At this time, it was referred to as the Guildford Aerodrome.
 Further airline carriers arrived, and in 1952 the aerodrome’s name was changed to Perth International Airport, as it had received international status.